 University of Richmond Bootcamp Curriculum

 Many people take to Reddit to express their honest opinions about a wide variety of topics, including coding bootcamps.
 In this case, there isn’t much on the platform about the University of Richmond’s coding bootcamp.
-Most of the first-hand reviews seem to be concentrated on the program’s Course Report site.
 That’s not an issue, as we can look at similar programs to gauge the forum’s opinion on the topic.
 For some reason, coding bootcamps stir strong emotions on Reddit—some for, and some against.
 Overall, most Redditors seem to take a position of curiosity about these programs, with many merely asking for more information from former students.
 So far, so good, but be sure to check back periodically to see if new information surfaces.
 At this time, there just isn’t much to go by.

 University of Richmond Coding Bootcamp Job Placement

 Coding bootcamps have a reputation for excellent job placement, and the University of Richmond’s program is no exception.
 Some coding bootcamps publish job placement statistics, but this one doesn’t because it hasn’t been around long enough to gauge student success accurately.
 That said, there’s plenty of online anecdotes and student success stories from the University of Richmond’s coding bootcamp.
-One successful graduate wrote, “They offer a variety of advice focused on this industry that helped me land a job one month upon graduation!”
 Further research on the program confirms this, as the bootcamp offers specialized career services for all students.

 Ready to take the leap and prepare for coding bootcamp?
 Don’t go at it alone—let Career Karma guide you to success.
 Sign up today for free!